Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 We are Here to Reunite Your Family

 Like most immigration options, including your J-1 visa, there are costs and fees associated with getting a marriage-based green card.
 The first fee is for your J-1 visa waiver.
-There is a non-refundable fee for the DS-3035 of $120 that must be paid, since you will have to obtain a waiver before pursuing your green card.

-Lastly, you will need to factor in any traveling costs as well as attorney fees that may go along with this transfer.
 If you need to change your status to a dual intent visa before getting a green card, you will have to consider what it costs to obtain that visa.

 Have additional J-1 visa questions?
 Click here to read the 50 most frequently asked J-1 waiver questions and answers!

 Although marriage-based green cards are one of the most popular immigration options for J-1 visa holders, it is not the only one.
 It is worth exploring other visas that have dual intent.
-One of them is the H-1B visa which is aimed at helping U.S. employers hire foreign talent that at least has a bachelor’s degree.
+One of them is the H-1B visa, which is aimed at helping U.S. employers hire foreign talent who at least has a bachelor’s degree.
 H-1B holders are eligible to apply for green cards if they meet the requirements.

 Below, you will find answers to the most commonly asked questions:

-If your spouse is living abroad and you are a U.S. citizen, you’ll need to file an I-130.
-Once that is approved the case will be transferred to the National Visa Center for additional processing.
-From there, the case will be sent to the consulate office at the place where you spouse lives and the NVC will send additional details about an interview date.
+If your spouse is living abroad and you are a U.S. citizen, you'll need to file an I-130.
+Once that is approved, the case will be transferred to the National Visa Center for additional processing.
+From there, the case will be sent to the consulate office at the place where you spouse lives, and the NVC will send additional details about an interview date.

-It’s important to file before the J-1 status expires otherwise if it expires before receiving approval you might need to return home while the application is pending.
+It's important to file before the J-1 status expires; otherwise, if it expires before receiving approval, you might need to return home while the application is pending.

 The best way to avoid costly mistakes that could result in negative action is to have a J-1 visa attorney help you with your case.
 VisaNation Law Group’s J-1 immigration lawyers have years of experience handling these cases and addressing potential issues before they occur.
 Contact them to schedule your consultation with their office today.